 - 1 tsp vanilla extract

 To prepare cake: Preheat oven to 375 degrees.
-Spray a 15 by 10-inch jelly roll pan with non-stick cooking spray.
+Spray a 15 by 10-inch jelly roll pan (affiliate link) with non-stick cooking spray.
 Line with a sheet of parchment paper leaving a 1-inch overhang on narrow ends.
 Spray parchment paper with non-stick cooking spray.

 In a medium mixing bowl whisk together flour, baking powder, baking soda, salt, cinnamon, nutmeg, ginger and cloves.
 Set aside.